Zilliqa/ZIP/zips/zip-19.md

 presented in [ZIP-11](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md).

 This new proposal introduces a new mechanism to transfer stake from one account to another account.
-In addition, it also fixes an empty map deletion bug in Phase 1 and resolve an compatibility with upcoming Scilla version `0.10.0` upgrade.
+In addition, it also fixes an empty map deletion bug in Phase 1 and resolves compatibility issue with upcoming Scilla version `0.10.0` upgrade.

-The Zilliqa team will faciliate the migration of contract states from phase 1 to phase 1.1 via remote state read, which will be part of Zilliqa v8.0.0 release.
+The Zilliqa team will facilitate the migration of contract states from phase 1 to phase 1.1 via remote state read, which will be part of Zilliqa v8.0.0 release.

 # Background